-Espionage and intelligence is the stuff of myth and legend - exotic globe-trotting lifestyles, glamorous affairs and coolly delivered violence are never far away - but how far from reality are these depictions?
+Espionage and intelligence are the stuff of myth and legend - exotic globe-trotting lifestyles, glamorous affairs, and coolly delivered violence is never far away - but how far from reality are these depictions?
 Quite far, it turns out.
-Dig a little deeper than Bond or Bourne and the life of an MI5 spy, while interesting and fiercely rewarding, isnt much like the way the movies would have you think.
-Annie Mahon, a former MI5 spy told The Telegraph that she found it hard to get used to the new lifestyle.
+Dig a little deeper than Bond or Bourne, and the life of an MI5 spy, while interesting and fiercely rewarding, isn't much like the way the movies would have you think.
+A former MI5 spy, Annie Mahon, told The Telegraph that she found it hard to get used to the new lifestyle.

-A lot of agents use a cover story that is close to the truth, but not quite.
-Data analyst, civil servant, police officer, military training; these are the sort of roles that a spy could feasibly fit into and that would seem plausible to an outsider.
+Many agents use a cover story that is close to the truth but not quite.
+Data analyst, civil servant, police officer, military training; these are the sort of roles that a spy could feasibly fit into, and that would seem plausible to an outsider.

-Youll have access to a wide range of surveillance equipment, such as spy cameras, listening devices and GPS trackers and youll need to know how to use and maintain them.
-Youre only as good as your equipment.
+You'll have access to a wide range of surveillance equipment, such as spy cameras, listening devices and GPS trackers, and you'll need to know how to use and maintain them.
+You're only as good as your equipment.